metinvan/nodeexp/README.md

 ### Jest For Testing

   Jest unit testing was added to verify core or significant features.
 Most important are the functions used to parse and format the input data.
-Likewise, it also includes two actual API call to test each version of the API endpoints.
+Likewise, it also includes two actual API calls to test each version of the API endpoints.

   ![jest test](https://github.com/jahskee2/node-rest/blob/develop/img/npm-run-test.jpg?raw=true)